Bennett-Lab/2-Deoxy-Monosaccharide-Flow-Synthesis/README.md

 ### Getting Started

-#### Virtual Environment (Optional)
-If you would like, you can use a virtual environment so that you don't have to install all of the libraries onto your local machine.
-You can do that by running

-`python3 -m venv env`

-`source env/bin/activate`

-#### Downloading Dependencies
-Run `pip3 install -r requirements.txt` in order to install all the dependencies for this project
+Run `./setup` in order to install all binaries needed and python libraries

 ### Step 1